Ferry to Hong Kong: Development

-The film was among those movies made by Rank to appeal to the international market, involving colour and location filming.
+John Mortimer worked on the script.
+The film was among a number of movies made by Rank in the late 1950s aimed at the international market, involving colour and location filming.
 Rank had rationalised its film production arm, decreasing overall output but putting more money in a certain number of films.
 Rank chairman John Davis said: "It is vital that the greatest possible financial encouragement should be given to the making of important films: for these the public will gladly pay.
 The emphasis will be on the more expensive and important film."
+According to actor Donald Sinden, who was under contract to Rank: